 Biodiversity goes beyond the range of wildlife and plant species to include the range of habitats and landscapes.
 Loss of special habitats such as the old-growth forest and associated species may impair the ecological integrity of GMNP in ways that are not currently understood.

 While ecological integrity has prominence regarding the management of national parks, legislation and policy dictate broader responsibilities for national parks.
 These include providing opportunities for Canadians and others to have high-quality experiences in a natural setting.
 Currently, 61 percent of GMNP is classified as Zone II - Wilderness.
 The northern portion of this zone borders on District 17 however minimal forestry activity takes place here.
-The Long Range Traverse, a 3-4 day hike within GMNP, currently has a reputation as a high-quality wilderness experience due to its remoteness and difficult access.
+The Long Range

+Traverse, a 3-4 day hike within GMNP, currently has a reputation as a high-quality wilderness experience due to its remoteness and difficult access.
+Increased access, as a result of forestry operations can threaten this wilderness quality.
 The presence of the endangered Newfoundland pine marten has been noted in the northern and southern areas of the park.
+Those sighted in the south are not closely connected with a core population and are likely "dispersers" from either the Little Grand Lake/Red Indian Lake or Main River populations.
+Habitat connectivity with these other core populations may be critical to long term survival of marten in GMNP.

-- to maintain ecological integrity.
+- to maintain ecological integrity:

 - to maintain native biodiversity and natural processes.

 - to maintain viable wildlife populations